This article was last updated by on

 Skin Dermatitis is joint skin irritation.
 It might occur in mild to acute intensity of skin uneasiness.

-Itchiness, red rashes, blistering and stingy feeling are indications of skin dermatitis.
+Itchiness, red rashes, blistering and stingy feelings are indications of skin dermatitis.

 2. Sap Exposure in The Eyes, Nose, and Mouth

-You will feel a severe burning sensation, and also your eyes will be watery, itchy, or red if you have been exposed to the plant.
+You will feel a severe burning sensation, and your eyes will be watery, itchy, or red if exposed to the plant.

 3. In Case of Ingestion (Common with Children)